Take the First Step Toward Your Health Care Career Now!

 Job Outlook + Career Path

 If you’re looking for a career that provides stability, you’ve found it.
 Medical billing and coding specialists are essential and in demand.
-Both medical billing and medical coding are expected to undergo growth rates consistent with the national average for all occupations by 2031.
+Both medical billing and coding professionals are expected to see a steady increase in industry demand between now and 2032.

 Medical billing and coding has a good career ladder, as well.
 Specialize by building your career around an area that interests you and earning its certifications.
 Those already in the industry say having multiple certifications in a niche brings the best pay and advancement.